Donated Dental Services

-The Wisconsin Department of Health Services, Delta Dental of Wisconsin Charitable Fund and WDA Insurance and Services Corp. provide financial support for administrative and lab costs, while participating dentists donate more than $8 in clinical expertise, treatment and materials for every one dollar in funding from the these entities.
+The Wisconsin Department of Health Services, Delta Dental of Wisconsin Charitable Fund, and WDA Insurance and Services Corp. provide financial support for administrative and lab costs.
+Participating dentists donate more than $8 in clinical expertise, treatment, and materials for every $1 funded by these entities.

-Madison Family Dental has been honored to contribute to MDI to help them provide patient care by volunteering on a monthly basis.
-Dr. Lindsey Heim, Dr. Lori Veerman and dental assistants Valerie and Rita have all spent time working at the clinic with homeless patients, and have plans to continue to do so in the future.
+Madison Family Dental has been honored to contribute to More Smiles Wisconsin to help them provide patient care by volunteering on a monthly basis.
+Dr. Lori Veerman, who serves on the board, and Dr. Lindsey Heim have spent time working at the clinic with homeless patients.

-Yearly, Madison Family Dental hosts a Touched Twice United Clinic, providing services to 56 patients at our clinic on a Saturday morning.
+Yearly, Madison Family Dental hosts a Touched Twice United Clinic, providing services to hundreds of patients at our clinic on a Saturday morning.